Australian regulator approves ADM takeover of GrainCorp

-SYDNEY (Reuters) - Archer Daniels Midland Co’s (ADM.N) takeover of bulk grain handler GrainCorp (GNC.AX) overcame its first regulatory hurdle after Australia’s competition watchdog said it would not oppose the A$3 billion ($2.8 billion) deal.
+SYDNEY, June 27 (Reuters) - Archer Daniels Midland Co’s takeover of bulk grain handler GrainCorp overcame its first regulatory hurdle after Australia’s competition watchdog said it would not oppose the A$3 billion ($2.8 billion) deal.

 Despite opposition from Australian farm groups, the Australian Competition and Consumer Commission (ACCC) said on Thursday it would not reject or place conditions on the takeover, which still needs approval by Chinese regulators.